johnnylarner/pandas-polars-pyspark/README.md

 This will prompt you for use input

 ### Destroying the stack
+Terraform doesn't manage objects stored in S3 buckets or ECR repos.
+This means that these resources will only be destroyed if you empty them first.
+This is actually quite useful as we don't want to reupload everything each time we want to destory all our expensive ECS instances.
+If you _do_ want to delete _everything_, run the `delete_**.sh` scripts from the `cli_scripts` folder first.

 To destory the stack, run:

     terraform destroy

-Note that it's not possible to delete our ECR repo without deleting all the images first.
-This can be acheived through the `delete_images.sh`.
-See instructions below about how to run that script.

 ### Running CLI scripts
 We have several UNIX shell scripts in the `cli_scripts` folder.
+These scripts extract variables from our `terraform` stack.
+Any changes to the scripts should follow the same approach.

 Please make sure you `cd` into the directory before running any scripts, as the terraform paths are hard coded.

+Copy your locally downloaded data to the terraform bucket by running `update_data_folder.sh`.

 You can push our app image via the `deploy_image.sh` script.
 You can then submit a batch job - defined in our terraform stack - via the `submit_batch.sh` script.

-The `delete_images.sh` script is there to help clean up the terraform stack.

-These scripts extract variables from our `terraform` stack.
-Any changes to the scripts should follow the same approach.

 ### Docker
 Currently we are building docker images build for `linux/amd64`.
 This means macOs and windows users can't use the images locally.